kevinabrandon/sunsetpi/README.md

 Currently running at [Nipomo Sunset Pi](https://www.youtube.com/channel/UCCDV0KIy-Mpz2MSu-qr2w9A) on youtube.

 ## Future Plans
-- [ ] Daily backup photos to an external drive.
+- [x] Add configuration to save data to an external drive.
   - [ ] Daily backup to a network drive.
 - [ ] Use localized sunrise/sunset times to start and stop the timelapse.
 - [ ] Slow down the timelapse around the sunset or make a seperate sunset-only timelapse without affecting the day-long timelapse.